imustakim/taskflow/README.md

 - **Edit a Task:** Click the edit button next to a task to update it.
 - **Delete a Task:** Click the delete button to remove a task.

-## Contributing

-We welcome contributions!
-If you'd like to contribute, please fork the repository and create a pull request.
-For major changes, open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.